jantman/home-automation-configs/wemos_d1_mini/README.md

 * [requirements.txt](requirements.txt) - pip requirements file for managing the boards and uploading code to them
 * [rgb_led_test.py](rgb_led_test.py) - A script for testing RGB LEDs, mainly for quickly turning on and off different colors/combinations when tuning resistors.
 * [sht85.md](sht85.md) - Notes on the SHT85 sensor and WeMos setup.
+* [skeleton.py](skeleton.py) - Skeleton of a script for reading a sensor and sending the result to HomeAssistant.
 * [sync.py](sync.py) - Wrapper script around [rshell](https://github.com/dhylands/rshell) to automate syncing scripts to my boards.
 * [temp_sensor.fzz](temp_sensor.fzz) - Schematic for the temperature sensor.
 * [temp_sensor.png](temp_sensor.png) - PNG of Schematic